 Test Yourselves Before I Come!

-13 This will be the third time I have come to you: “By the mouth of two or three witnesses every controversy will be resolved.”1 2 I said it before when I was present with you the second time, and now, while still away, I say it again to those who previously sinned, and to all the rest who continue in sin: If I come again, I will spare no one—3 since you are looking for proof of the Christ who speaks through2 me, and who is not weak towards you, but mighty among you.
-4 For he was indeed crucified due to weakness, but now lives due to the power of God.
-For in him we too are weak, but we will live together with him because of God’s power directed towards you.
+13 This will be the third time I have come to you: “By the mouth of two or three witnesses every controversy will be resolved.”1 2 I said it before when I was present with you the second time, and now, while absent, I say it again to those who previously sinned, and to all the rest who continue in sin: If I come again, I will spare no one— 3 since you are looking for proof of the Christ who speaks through2 me, and who is not weak towards you, but mighty among you.
+4 For he was indeed crucified due to weakness; but now he lives because of the power of God.
+For in him we too are weak, but we will live with him because the power of God directed towards you.

-5 Test yourselves to see if you are in the faith; examine yourselves!
-Or don’t you realize that Jesus Christ lives inside you3—unless, of course, you fail the test?
-6 And I hope you will realize that we ourselves do not fail the test!
-7 Now we pray to God that you will do no wrong—not so we ourselves will appear to have passed the test, but so that you will do what is right, even if we seem to have failed it.
+5 Test yourselves to see if you are in the faith; examine yourselves.
+Or don’t you realize that Jesus Christ lives within you3—unless, of course, you fail the test?
+6 But I hope you will realize that we ourselves do not fail the test.
+7 Now we pray to God that you will do no wrong—not so that we ourselves will appear to have passed the test, but so that you will do what is right, even if we seem to have failed it.
 8 For we can do nothing against the truth, only for it.
-9 For we rejoice when we ourselves are weak and you are strong (indeed, this is what we pray for: your spiritual strengthening).4 10 This is why I am writing you these things while still absent, so that when I arrive I won’t have to use severity in the exercise of5 the authority the Lord has given me for building you up, and not for tearing you down.
+9 For we rejoice when we ourselves are weak and you are strong (indeed, we pray for this very thing: your spiritual strengthening).4 10 This is why I am writing you these things while still absent, so that when I arrive I will not have to use severity in the exercise of5 the authority the Lord has given me for building you up, and not for tearing you down.

 Admonitions and Benediction